-Sarah began her study of Chemistry in 2011 at the University of Leeds, and graduated with a 2:1 in Medicinal Chemistry (MChem) in July 2015.
+Sarah began her studies at University of Leeds in 2011, graduating with a BSc and MChem in Medicinal Chemistry (2:1) in 2015.

 - Medicinal Chemistry BSc